ncwoody/Discord-chess-correspondance/README.md

 If you want to use it, make sure to enter in the token for your bot at the bottom on the code

-My to do list for the bot:<br />
+My to do list for the bot:
-  Allow the bot to distinguish which user won<br />
+1. Allow the bot to distinguish which user won
-  Have the bot keep track of the current players and only allow them to participate<br />
+2. Have the bot keep track of the current players and only allow them to participate
-  Make the AI better
+3. Make the AI better